-Having a detractor is not only a loss for your company but also a potential win for your competitors.
+Having a NPS detractor is not only a loss for your company but also a potential win for your competitors.
 But there’s also a lot to be learned from detractors.
 Timely measures to improve the customer experience for detractors can also have a positive impact on your potential and current users, your promoters, and passives.

-Detractors are customers whose experiences with your brand or company have been negative or unsatisfactory.
+NPS Detractors are customers whose experiences with your brand or company have been negative or unsatisfactory.
 A whopping 96% of these customers won’t complain to you, but they will talk excessively about their negative experiences to a lot of friends and will stop buying from you.
-If you wish to turn your detractors into promoters, you should know how to improve your Net Promoter Score.
+If you wish to turn your NPS detractors into promoters, you should know how to improve your Net Promoter Score.

 Here’s what you need to remember about detractors:

-Your promoters are your evangelists; the exact opposite of detractors.
+Your promoters are your evangelists; the exact opposite of NPS detractors.
 They are customers who know your brand inside out.
 Promoters are delighted with your product or service and they make it a point to share their customer journey with friends and family.

 Companies use a variety of customer satisfaction metrics to measure their brand satisfaction.
 They then come up with strategies that target the problems created by detractors.
 The two best metrics used widely are from Customer Satisfaction Surveys (CSAT) and Net Promoter Score (NPS) surveys.